702ado/README.md/README.md

 - University Student (Undergrad for Network Engineering and Security)
 - War Thunder enthusiast
 - Call of War casual
-- Probably listening to music from Carpenter Brut and Casey Edwards
+- Probably listening to music from Carpenter Brut, Casey Edwards, and Duran Duran
-- Maybe even pulling out hair lol
+- About to bald because of studying alone.
 - Winter Class of 2024 here I come

 =========================